ramsurya2910/openapphack-vm/README.md

 **Level 5**

-When everything works for you.. submit a pull request to openapphack repo using the pullrequest template
+When everything works for you.. submit a pull request to openapphack-vm repo using the pullrequest template and details of your openapphack-vm fork.

-and find your fork project added to openapphack projects
+After your openapphack-vm is validated please find your fork added to submitted openapphack projects.